tetsuyahoshino137/tetsuyahoshino137.github.io/_pages/about.md

 Working Papers
 ======
 - **Rational Inattention and Endogenous Volatility: A Large Deviation Approach** (with T. Ui)
-Does rational inattention create endogenous volatility in large economies?
+Rational inattention creates endogenous volatility in large economies.
 This paper subsumes a part of my JMP.

 - **Two-Sided Markets and Restricted Boltzmann Machines** (with R. Pancs)
 A two-sided market model is formally equivalent to a restricted Boltzmann machine, a neural network model.

+- **Bargaining and Information Acquisitions** (with K. Chatterjee and M. Dong)
+A buyer with cheap access to information can gain a full surplus from a seller with full bargaining power.

 Publications
 ======